kmsmith137/rf_pipelines/README.md

   - A gcc which is recent enough that C++11 is supported.
     I know that gcc 4.8.1 works, and that 4.4.7 is too old.

+  - The simd_helpers library (https://github.com/kmsmith137/simd_helpers)
+    This is new and experimental, so let me know if you have any trouble compiling it!

   - libhdf5 (https://www.hdfgroup.org/HDF5/release/obtain5.html)
     Note that this is a link to HDF5 v1.8.
 I imagine v1.10 also works but haven't tested it yet.